-If locs are not maintained on a regular basis they tend to become thin, flat, and join together.
-My client was inspired by Jaden Smith's Freeform loc journey.
+Some people have the impression that locs do not require maintenance but that couldn't be further from the truth.
+When locs are not maintained on a regular basis they tend to become thin, flat, and join together (as shown above).
+The aforementioned client was inspired by Jaden Smith's Freeform loc journey.
 He had his locs started with a stylist but decided to grow his locs naturally without manipulation for the past 2 years.
 Over time his locs began to thin out so he wore them in a ponytail to hold them in place.
 When some of his locs broke off he saved them in anticipation of getting repairs.
 On the date of his appointment we did a consultation to assess the damage.
 I could see that although his locs were hanging by a few strands, his roots were healthy and strong, so his locs could be salvaged.
 We cut the locs, gave him a shampoo and conditioning treatment, detangled his afro, then dried his hair and the locs.
 We then reattached his locs making sure to keep a consistent loc to part ratio given the size of his natural locs.
-I wanted to maintain his original vision of Freeform locs that look natural, without damage.
-He loved his hair and has decided to come in for crochet maintenance for future appointments.
+I wanted to maintain his original vision of Freeform locs without the damage.
+The end result was undetectable!

 To prevent breakage with Freeform locs I recommend the following:

-2- seal in moisture with a carrier oil (grapeseed, avocado, olive, or castor
+2- Seal in the moisture with a carrier oil such as grapeseed, avocado, olive, or castor oil.

 5- See a loctician at least 3 times a year to make sure your locs are healthy and strong.
 This would also be a great time to address any concerns about your Freeform locs, and get repairs if needed.

 I hope you find this information helpful.
-If you have any questions or would like to book a consultation please visit us at Mukisalocs.com .
+If you have any questions email us at Mukisalocs@gmail.com .
 Thank you and have a great day!